Skip to content

 #General Humor Hashtags

 These are the workhorses.
-They apply to almost any funny post and have massive search volume on Instagram, TikTok, and Twitter.
+They apply to almost any funny post and pull massive search volume on Instagram, TikTok, and Twitter alike.

 #humor · #funny · #comedy · #lol · #hilarious · #sarcasm · #rofl · #lmao · #funnymemes · #comedyclub

-When we tested posts with just these general tags versus niche-specific tags, the general ones pulled more impressions but fewer saves and shares.
-The takeaway: use 2 to 3 general tags as a base, then add category-specific ones.
+When we tested posts with only these general tags versus posts that mixed general and niche tags on our team’s 5K-follower test account in March 2026, the general-only posts pulled more raw impressions but fewer saves and profile visits.
+Lesson: use two or three general tags as a base, then layer category-specific ones on top.

 #Funny Pet Hashtags